Go to our other sites

 A Cambridge principal who attended the conference said: "It is a privilege to be here among top national educators, researchers, senior leaders and most of all, the school principals.
 The conference programme covered the essential elements of becoming lifelong learners in a very systematic way.
 I am sure most of the delegates will take a lot of learning from this conference to improve the quality of learning at their schools.”

-Michael O’Sullivan, Chief Executive, Cambridge International Examinations, said: “As educators our greatest concern will always be to help students learn better and learn more.
+Michael O’Sullivan, Chief Executive, Cambridge Assessment International Education, said: “As educators our greatest concern will always be to help students learn better and learn more.
 One of the most effective ways to do this is to draw on well-established research evidence.
 Research tells us that the ‘self-aware learner’ is much better prepared for life after school and indeed for life after university.
 At the conference we worked together to develop strategies that can be applied in the classroom to improve learning.”